hamid0740/JobUI/README.md

 ### Image
 ![Preview](https://www.mediafire.com/convkey/7ca9/muxd8cv9quuoo6vzg.jpg)
 ### To-Do list
-* [ ] Adding Customizable feature for texts of the UI and every messages
-* [ ] Adding Customizable feature for jobs, so that you will be able to add more jobs
+* [X] Adding Customizable feature for jobs, so that you will be able to add more jobs
+* [ ] Adding Customizable feature for texts of the UI and every messages (in 3 days or less)
+* [ ] Using the FormAPI library instead of FormAPI plugin (not in 3 days)
 ### Permissions and Commands:
 Permission | Command | Default | About
 ---------- | ------- | ------- | -----